-Approximately 69% of our businesses' annual portable fuel volume is distributed during the October to March winter heating season.
+Approximately 67% of Canadian Propane's and 55% of U.S. Propane Distribution's annual portable fuel volume is distributed during the October to March winter heating season.
 We offer customers fixed-price contracts throughout the year, supported by purchasing arrangements with SGL.
 Volatility in the cost of propane influences demand for propane as high prices erode demand for propane and customers undertake conservation or energy efficient actions, or seek lower cost energy alternatives.
 Conversely, low prices tend to make customers less price sensitive and less focused on their amount of consumption.